ReviewETF Logo

 The uncomfortable truth

-If you hold IVV or VTS as your only international ETF alongside VAS or A200 for Australian exposure, your total portfolio has zero allocation to Japan (the world's 4th largest economy), zero allocation to the UK, and zero allocation to Europe.
+If you hold IVV or VTS as your only international ETF alongside VAS or A200 for Australian exposure, your total portfolio has zero allocation to Japan (the world's fourth-largest economy), zero allocation to the UK, and zero allocation to Europe.

 VGS solves this in one fund.
 You get the US at ~71% (because that is what the market-cap weighting dictates) plus 23 countries of developed-world diversification.

-For a full breakdown of how Australian shares compare to global, read our Australian vs Global Shares analysis.
+For a full breakdown of how Australian shares compare to global, read Australian vs Global Shares — What Should You Hold?.

 The sector tilt matters as much as the geography.